kintone/mcp-server/README_en.md

 ## Installation

-### DXT (Claude Desktop Package)
+### MCPB (Claude Desktop Package)

-DXT files can be installed as an extension for Claude Desktop.
+MCPB files can be installed as an extension for Claude Desktop.
 Follow these steps to install:

 1. Go to the [Releases page](https://github.com/kintone/mcp-server/releases)
-2. Download `kintone-mcp-server.dxt` from the latest release
+2. Download `kintone-mcp-server.mcpb` from the latest release
 3. Open Claude Desktop
 4. Go to Settings → Desktop Apps → Extensions
-5. Drag and drop the downloaded `kintone-mcp-server.dxt` file onto the Claude Desktop screen
+5. Drag and drop the downloaded `kintone-mcp-server.mcpb` file onto the Claude Desktop screen
 6. A confirmation dialog will appear, select "Install"
 7. A settings dialog will appear, enter the required information:
    - `Kintone Base URL`: The base URL of your Kintone (e.g., `https://example.cybozu.com`)